Ghost town: Europe

 In Spain, large zones of the mountainous Iberian System and the Pyrenees have undergone heavy depopulation since the early 20th century, leaving a string of ghost towns in areas such as the Solana Valley.
 Traditional agricultural practices such as sheep and goat rearing, on which the mountain village economy was based, were not taken over by the local youth, especially after the lifestyle changes that swept over rural Spain during the second half of the 20th century.

-Examples for ghost towns in Italy include the medieval village of Fabbriche di Careggine near Lago di Vagli, Tuscany, the deserted mountain village Craco located in Basilicata, which has served as a filming location, and the ghost village Roveraia, in the municipality of Loro Ciuffenna, in province of Arezzo, situated near Pratovalle.
-During World War II it was an important partisan base and it was definitively abandoned in the 1980s, when the last family who lived here, left the village..
+Examples of ghost towns in Italy include the medieval village of Fabbriche di Careggine near Lago di Vagli, in province of Lucca, in Tuscany, the deserted mountain village of Craco, located in Basilicata, which has served as a filming location, and the ghost village of Roveraia, in the municipality of Loro Ciuffenna, in province of Arezzo, situated near Pratovalle.
+The presence of the village is attested since the Middle Ages, when there was a tower.
+During World War II it was an important partisan base and it was abandoned between the 1960s and the 1980s, when the last family who lived here left the village.
 Two projects have been proposed for the recovery of the village: in 2011 the proposal of Movimento Libero Perseo "Roveraia eco - lab", based on sustainability, and in 2019 there was a proposal aiming to recover the village with a mix of functions called "Ecomuseum of Pratomagno".

 In the United Kingdom, thousands of villages were abandoned during the Middle Ages, as a result of Black Death, revolts, and enclosure, the process by which vast amounts of farmland became privately owned.
 Since there are rarely any visible remains of these settlements, they are not generally considered ghost towns; instead, they are referred to in archaeological circles as deserted medieval villages.